MichaelMiller1/Doubly-Linked-List/README.md

-• The functionprintlistmust be declared exactly as follows:
+• The function print list must be declared exactly as follows:

   ◦  return value: void.